NYPL/catalog_of_copyright_entries_project/guide.md

 3. Punctuation and symbols do not need to be marked up.
 Exclude as much punctuation as possible from the contents of elements.

+There are some general rules and expectations.

+1. Every entry _must_ have a title.
+2. Every entry _should_ have a registration date.
+We have found examples without but they are aberrant.
+3. Every entry _should_ have a registration number.
+Again, there are aberrant examples.
+4. Every entry _should_ have a claimant.
+If there is a publisher listed, and no other indication of the claimant, the publisher is the claimant.
+Some volumes use an asterisk to mark the author when the author is a claimant.
+If there is no publisher listed, the author is probably the claimant whether or not marked with an asterisk.

 ### `author`

 An author can contain `authorName`, `authorBirth`, `authorDeath`, ` authorPlace` and `role` in any combination. `author` is used both when the author's name is an implicit or explicit heading, and when it is in the body of an entry